nginxinc/nginx-azure-workshops/ac-notes/aks/lab10/readme.md

 In this lab, you will be exploring the integration between NGINXaaS for Azure and Grafana for monitoring of the service.
 NGINX as a Service for Azure is a service offering that is tightly integrated into Microsoft Azure public cloud and its ecosystem, making applications fast, efficient, and reliable with full lifecycle management of advanced NGINX traffic services.

 NGINXaaS is powered by NGINX Plus, so much of the configuration is similar to what you are already used to.
-We will use Grafana to create a dashboard in which we will monitor HTTP requests, HTTP Metrics, our Cache Hit Ratio, SSL Metrics, Upstream Response Time and our Health checks.
+We will use Grafana to create a dashboard in which we will monitor:
+- HTTP requests
+- HTTP Metrics
+- Cache Hit Ratio
+- SSL Metrics
+- Upstream Response Time
+- Health checks

 The data for these will be based on the work done in previous labs.